sapaniku/Python-project/README.md

 # Python-project
-Eda analysis on heart disease prediction dataset
-I have done a eda on heart disease prediction dataset
+I have done a eda on heart disease prediction dataset i have developed a machine learning model using logistic regression algorithim for heart disease prediction using same dataset and created a gui for better user interface.